Personal profile page

-Maarten Vink is Associate Professor at the Department of Political Science, Maastricht University, the Netherlands.
+Maarten Vink is Professor of Political Science at Maastricht University, the Netherlands.
 He holds a PhD in Political Science from Leiden University (2003) and has been in Maastricht since 2004.
 He is Co-Director of the Maastricht center for Citizenship, Migration and Development (MACIMIDE), Director of Studies of the Research Master European Studies and Programme Director of the Part-time PhD Programme in European Studies at Campus Brussels of Maastricht University.

 Vink is also Part-Time Professor at the Robert Schuman Centre for Advanced Studies, European University Institute, where he is Co-Director of the European Union Democracy Observatory on Citizenship (EUDO CITIZENSHIP).

 Vink was previously a Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies, European University Institute in Florence, Italy (2003-2004) and FCT Post-Doctoral Research Fellow at the Institute of Social Sciences, University of Lisbon, Portugal (2007-2010).
 He also held Visiting Scholarships at the Center for European Studies, New York University (2004) and at the Department of Philosophy and Culture at the University of Minho, Braga, Portugal (2005).
 From 2009 - 2013 he was Managing Editor of the COMPASSS Working Paper series on systematic cross-case analysis.